LaxmanNandi/mch-bot-2/README.md

-MCH-Inspired NIFTY Options Bot (Prototype)
+﻿MCH-Inspired NIFTY Options Bot (Prototype)

-This repository contains a minimal, working prototype of a "Conscious Trading Bot" inspired by the Mirror‑Coherence Hypothesis (MCH).
+This repository contains a minimal, working prototype of a "Conscious Trading Bot" inspired by the Mirrorâ€‘Coherence Hypothesis (MCH).
 It includes:

 - MCH layers: RCI (coherence scoring), OIA (identity/guardrails), AT (authentication threshold)
 - Strategy: Iron Condor (weekly options), with simple sizing and exits
-- Execution: Paper broker (dry‑run) and a simplistic backtester using synthetic data
+- Execution: Paper broker (dryâ€‘run) and a simplistic backtester using synthetic data
 - Configurable via YAML

 Status: Prototype for demonstration and extension.
 Live brokerage not wired.